Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 **Test the network**
 Finally, test to see if the router is working by pinging a device from one LAN to a device on another LAN

+**Objective**

+The goal of this project is to create a network that connects multiple LANs and allows communication between various devices.
+We'll be simulating this setup using both hardware (routers, switches, cables) and software (e.g., Packet Tracer) to replicate a multi-LAN network environment.

+**Use Cases**
+LMU Campus Network

+LMU's network spans across multiple buildings, with various LANs ultimately connecting to main servers located in University Hall.
+Though on a much larger scale, the architecture is similar to what we can replicate in classroom simulations using tools like Packet Tracer.
+Google Global Network

+Google's network infrastructure connects offices and data centers worldwide.
+This global network is an advanced version of LAN-WAN connections, showing the scalability of such network setups.

+**Hardware and Software Requirements**
+To achieve the objective of connecting multiple LANs and establishing communication between devices, the following components are required:

+Switches – To connect multiple devices within a LAN.
+Routers – To connect different LANs.
+End Devices – PCs, laptops, printers, tablets, etc.
+Ethernet Cables – For connecting devices to switches and routers.
+IP Assignments
+For this project, the following IP networks are assigned:

+Network 1: 192.168.0.0/26
+Network 2: 172.16.0.0/24
+Here are the IP assignments for the devices and their configurations:

+Device	IP Address	Default Gateway	Subnet Mask
+Router 0 (Gig0/0)	192.168.0.1	-	255.255.255.192
+PC0	192.168.0.2	192.168.0.1	255.255.255.192
+PC1	192.168.0.3	192.168.0.1	255.255.255.192
+Router 0 (Gig0/1)	172.16.0.1	-	255.255.255.0
+PC2	172.16.0.2	172.16.0.1	255.255.255.0
+PC3	172.16.0.3	172.16.0.1	255.255.255.0
+Steps to Build the Network
+1. Add End Devices (PCs, Laptops, Printers, etc.)
+Once you've added the end devices:

+Manually assign IP addresses:
+On a Mac: Go to System Settings > Network > Details > TCP/IP.
+Set Configure IPv4 to "Manual" and enter the IP address, subnet mask, and default gateway from the table above.
+2. Add a Switch
+Connect the end devices (PCs, laptops, etc.) to the switch using ethernet cables.
+Ensure the switch is plugged into a power outlet (it will automatically turn on).
+The switch will allow communication between connected devices within a LAN.
+3. Add a Router for Communication Between LANs
+Connect the router to a power outlet and turn it on (make sure to use the on-off switch).
+To configure the router, connect a console cable to the console port.
+Set up the IP addresses for the router's interfaces to act as the gateway for each LAN.
+Router Configuration
+Accessing Configuration Modes

+Open the terminal and access the router via User EXEC mode:
+Type Router>.
+Enter Privileged EXEC mode:
+Type enable.
+The command prompt should change to Router#.
+Enter Global Configuration mode:
+Type configure terminal or config t.
+The prompt will now show Router(config)#.
+Set Hostname

+Assign a name to the router:
+Type hostname router01.
+The prompt will now display router01(config)#.
+Configure Router Interfaces

+Type interface gigabitEthernet 0/0/0 to access the first interface.
+Set the IP address and subnet mask:
+Type ip address 192.168.0.1 255.255.255.192.
+Label the interface:
+Type description ## to switch 01 ##.
+Enable the interface:
+Type no shutdown.
+Save Configuration

+To view the current configuration, exit to Privileged EXEC mode by typing Ctrl+Z, then use show running-config.
+To save the configuration to NVRAM:
+Type write memory.
+Connect the Router to the Switch

+Use an ethernet cable to connect the router to the switch through the appropriate gigabitEthernet port (e.g., Gig0/0/0).
+Adding and Configuring LANs
+Repeat the router configuration steps for other interfaces to establish additional LANs.
+For example:

+Use GigabitEthernet 0/1 for Network 2 (172.16.0.0/24).
+Set Default Gateway for End Devices
+As described in the "Add End Devices" step, set the correct default gateway for each device to ensure proper communication across LANs.
+Ensure that the gateway corresponds to the router interface connected to that LAN.

+Testing the Network
+Ping Test
+Test the setup by pinging devices from one LAN to another using their IP addresses.
+If successful, this confirms that the devices on different LANs are communicating through the router.

 # FAQ